-- Potassium ands iron, which can help prevent tiredness or weakness in dogs.
+- potassium and iron, which can help prevent tiredness or weakness in dogs;

 All these benefits make beans a great addition to your dog’s diet, and they can help improve your dog’s overall health.
-Beans also contain anti-inflammatory properties, which can help relieve pain in dogs with arthritis or other joint problems.
+Beans also have anti-inflammatory properties, which can potentially help relieve pain in dogs with arthritis or other joint problems.

 - black beans,